Comic-Con launches with preview night, 'Trek' premiere

 "I think the most important thing is for all of us to be there and acknowledge the fans' support and passion," said "Aliens" and "The Walking Dead" producer Gale Anne Hurd.
 "Obviously, we'll have a ("Walking Dead") promo and will premiere it in San Diego, but it's that connection to the fans that Comic-Con is really all about."

-The festival will likely provide attendees with some never-before-seen surprises, as well as exclusive glimpses at such upcoming entertainment entries as "Wonder Woman," ''Guardians of the Galaxy Vol. 2," ''Valerian and the City of a Thousand Planets," ''Riverdale" and a new "Star Trek" show.
+As the event goes into full swing Thursday morning, attendees will likely be treated to some never-before-seen surprises, as well as exclusive glimpses at such upcoming entertainment entries as "Wonder Woman," ''Guardians of the Galaxy Vol. 2," ''Valerian and the City of a Thousand Planets," ''Riverdale" and a new "Star Trek" show.

 Follow AP Entertainment Writer Derrik J. Lang on Twitter at http://www.twitter.com/derrikjlang .